 Storage migration happens when you move data from one storage location to another.
 This transfer occurs between physical storage devices with physical blocks of data.

-An organization will often begin storage migration because they are upgrading their data storage equipment rather than due to a lack of data space.
-Storage migration encompasses different types of data movement, such as paper to digital or moving older (but still relevant) information from your CRM, where storage is at a premium, into a data repository.
+An organization will often begin storage migration because it is upgrading its data storage equipment—not because it lacks data space.
+Storage migration encompasses different types of data movement, such as going from paper to digital or moving older, but still relevant, information from a CRM, where storage is at a premium, into a data repository.

 Cloud migration